Rebuild Trust After An Affair

 His heart is secure, he will have no fear; in the end he will look in triumph on his foes.

-There are six steps you must take to rebuild trust that has been broken in your marriage:
+There are six steps you must take for rebuilding trust in your marriage:

 1. The spouse who was unfaithful must immediately break all ties with the affair partner, or, in the case of pornography or sexual addiction, put all necessary boundaries in place.
 The spouse who was unfaithful might protest that this step is unreasonable, especially if they see their ex-lover at work or if running into each other is practically unavoidable.
 But, the temptation to resume the affair can be too strong, no matter how well-intentioned a the reforming spouse may be.
 Besides, your spouse will never be comfortable knowing that your ex is still in, or even near the picture.
 So, the spouse who was unfaithful must do whatever it takes to distance from and avoid the affair person, even if that means changing jobs or moving to a new area.